Table of Contents

 Most of marijuana’s side effects result from consuming too much, so we recommend you start with small doses and give your body time to react before you up the dose.

-The side effects of PHC cannabinoid are similar to those of marijuana; they include:
+The side effects of high doses of the PHC cannabinoid are similar to those of delta-9 THC, and they include:

-If you experience any of the symptoms listed above, don’t panic, they will wear off with time.
+If you consume too much PHC and experience any of the symptoms listed above, don’t panic: they will wear off with time.
+Remember that this is a psychoactive compound, and that you’ve simply had more than you should.

 For more information on how to handle the side effects of marijuana, read our piece on what to do in the case of a marijuana overdose.